bigandy/11ty-site/now/now.md

 date: 2017-01-01
 ---

+Last updated: 7 July 2019.

 ## Life

-I'm living in Wallingford with my wife Marion and our two children Arthur, 4, and Emma, 11 months.
-I am considering if I want to train for a marathon after seeing London Marathon on Sunday.
+I'm living in Wallingford with my wife Marion and our two children Arthur, 4, and Emma, 13 months.
+I am learning to swim freestyle!

 ## Learning

-At the moment I am learning about Express and Node and Webhooks.
+At the moment I am learning about Gatsby and Eleventy and serverless.

 ## Fitness

-Running and going to the gym regularly.
-Watched the London Marathon on Sunday and inspired to think about entering a marathon.
-Not London or a city one, would love to run along the trails!
+Running and going to the gym, plus swimming two or three times a week as I am having freestyle swimming lessons.
+What's next?
+I'd like to be able to swim

 ## Family

-Emma has been ill all week and is on medication.
-She is not sleeping well and this makes us super tired.
-Arthur woke up last night and because we have just had new blinds fitted it was too dark and he was scared.
-Need to install a night light or get some glow in the dark stars.
+Marion is well although her company are restructuring so a bit of stress there.
+The kids are well, Arthur is going to start Primary School in September and has a couple of taster sessions for him to get used to the place.
+Arthur will go to France for 10 days with the grandparents (hoping they will take both kids next year!)

 Credit for now page: [first seen on Derek Sivers now page](https://sivers.org/now)